 Online Gaming Goes Mobile

-The growing popularity of smartphones and tablets such as the iPhone and iPad have led more and more online casino and poker sites to devote resources towards mobile apps.
+The growing popularity of smartphones and tablets such as the iPhone and iPad have led more and more poker sites and online casinos to devote resources towards mobile apps.
 While many sites have offered Java-based mobile phone clients for years, these have tended to be fairly simple programs with basic functionality; they did the job and let customers play poker and Internet casino games on their phones but they lacked a bit as far as the "wow" factor.
 The larger display size and superior hardware of tablets and smartphones have upped the ante for online sites, with little now standing in the way from a technical point of view in giving players the exact same experience on their mobile device as they're accustomed to getting on their desktop or laptop.

 Little that is, except for a company called Apple that you might have heard of.
 Security risks are still a concern with any mobile app used for real money wagering but the largest obstacle at the moment that's preventing more mobile gaming apps from coming to the market is Apple itself.
 Apple has approved many poker and casino apps that let players compete for play chips (and even developed one of the more popular poker apps itself -- Apple Texas Hod'em) but it has steered clear of approving apps that could be used for real money play.
 A few non-US online operators such as bwin have gotten real money gambling apps approved for distribution in Apple's App Store, but there are still very options for iPhone and iPad owners that want to play online for real money.